Adrian Mole: Biography

-He befriends an old pensioner called Archie Tait whilst he is living back at home with his mother.
+Adrian befriends an old pensioner called Archie Tait whilst he is living back at home with his mother.
 When Archie dies, Adrian goes to live in his old house, since Archie had no real ties.
 He finds out that Glenn Bott is his son and cannot pay Sharon all the money, so he cares for Glenn full-time.
 Glenn's remedial teacher, Eleanor Flood, a convicted arsonist, burns Archie's old house down.

 Adrian ends up working in an antiquarian bookshop.
 Having lived in relative poverty for much of his life, and for some time in London in actual squalor, he overextends himself financially, lured by the banks' promises of easy credit, and buys a converted loft apartment, at Rat Wharf.
 He is terrorized by swans, buys a talking fridge, and enjoys his newfound freedom as his children are "off his hands".
 Glenn is now in the British Army while William is living with his mother and Mole's ex-wife, Jojo, in Nigeria.

-He gets caught up in a relationship with Marigold Flowers, a strange woman with a passion for dollhouses.
+Adrian gets caught up in a relationship with Marigold Flowers, a strange woman with a passion for dollhouses.
 He is attracted to her at first, but he likes her less each day and she costs him a lot of money.
 He tries and fails to end the relationship.
 Adrian's debt accumulates to such an extent that he owes £200,000 at one point.

 Eventually Adrian moves into his parents' converted pigsties, along with Marigold's sister Daisy, whom he marries.
 The couple settle down and have a daughter Gracie, but Adrian's problems are far from over.
 He suffers the double tragedy of losing his new wife to the local squire while discovering that he himself has cancer.
 His loyal friend and co-worker Bernard Hopkins comes to the rescue, moving in with him and promising to remain until his cancer is in remission.
 Fortunately Adrian's cancer treatment is successful and Bernard leaves to pursue romance with a local widow, giving Adrian a pig as a farewell present.
 The final book ends with Adrian finding out he will be a grandfather and Pandora arriving outside the house.